-■ Farm Bill Reauthorization: NSSGA is working to enact legislative priorities in the 2024 Farm Bill, which sets policy and funding for all federal engagement with our farm and food ecosystem.
+■ Farm Bill Reauthorization: NSSGA is working to enact legislative priorities in the 2025 Farm Bill, which sets policy and funding for all federal engagement with our farm and food ecosystem.
 We are seeking to promote research and development on the use of aggregate by-products in topsoil restoration, fertilizer manufacturing and as a best practice for water retention and carbon capture.
 Doing so will create new opportunities to promote soil health and drive sustainability across the marketplace.
+Congress and the U.S. Department of Agriculture are currently operating under a one-year extension, set to expire on September 30, 2025.